Karl-Michaud/Talk-To-a-Club/accessibility-report.md

 **3.** Write a paragraph about whether or not your program is less likely to be used by certain demographics.
 Your discussion here should be informed by the content of our embedded ethics modules this term.

-  Currently, people with visual impairments .
+Another concern is the limitation  app currently only works with the Intellij IDE.
-People with different hardware
+Our app also isolates those whose primary language isn't English since there's no language selection option.
-Our app currently only works with the Intellij IDE,
+One big limitation for our app is the lack of UI size adjustment.
+This would make the app unusable if the user has visual impairments, or if their monitor does not support the window size of the app.